brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 for the brutal miles in the north.

 My itinerary philosophy boiled down to the following:
-* Average around 8 and never go more than 12 miles a day in the first week.
+* For the first week average around 8 and never go more than 12 miles a day.
 More on this below.
 * Pay attention to the elevation profile and dial back mileage as needed.
 I only had a few days that involved more than 4,000 feet of ascent.
 Any day that has more than